THE MAKING of TWO DOCUMENTARIES

 One would never start making a documentary if the complexity and effort were clearly known at the start.
 At least that was both Nicholas D's and my experience as a 'director' and 'producer' respectively of two 50 mn documentary productions for TV.

 That statement may be surprising to some given the digital era.
 Small affordable cameras.
 Huge and cheap memory disks.
 Compact production equipment.
 This is true and indeed technological breakthroughs have opened the door to numerous newcomers to the making of films.
-This was the case with our first film
+This was the case with our first film HILL 789 and indeed with the second KNIGHTS OF THE SKY.
+Young crew.
+New technology.
+A lot of energy and creativity.
+Limited budgets.

 But let's just fast forward.
 It took 24 months to complete HILL 789 and 12 months to complete KNIGHTS from idea to ready-for-TV broadcasting.
 By the end the stats confirmed the admonition: "If you only knew what you were getting into you would never have started."